-DTS 770 Applied Graduate Research/Thesis
+DTS 770 Applied Graduate Research

-A specialized application of theoretical knowledge to the solving of a problem in an area that constitutes professional growth.
-Research methodology will be used, the results written in thesis style and the work presented orally.
-It is recommended that the total required credits be divided among two or more consecutive semesters.
-Upon successful completion, the student is awarded a grade of P. Prerequisite: DTS 710, R.D. status, and consent of the Program Director.
+Specialized application of theoretical knowledge to the solving of a problem in an area that constitutes professional growth.
+Research methodology is used and students complete a 3 credit project or 5 credit thesis and present it in written and oral format.
+For a thesis the total required credits are typically divided among two or more consecutive semesters.
+For a project credits may be taken concurrently with DTS 714.
+Upon successful completion the student is awarded a grade of P. Prerequisite: DTS 714, RD status, and consent of Program Director.